MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-64-Miscellaneous-Rules-Relating-Common-Carriers/subpart-F-Telecommunications-Relay-Services-Related-Customer-Premises-Equipment-Persons-Disabilities/section-64.604.md

 (*3*) By July 1, 2014, VRS providers must answer 85% of all VRS calls within 30 seconds, measured on a daily basis.
 Abandoned calls shall be included in the VRS speed of answer calculation.

-(B) VRS CA service providers must meet the speed of answer requirements for VRS providers as measured from the time a VRS call reaches facilities operated by the VRS CA service provider.
+(B) VRS CA service providers must meet the speed of answer requirements for VRS providers as measured from the time a VRS call reaches facilities operated by the VRS CA service provider to the time when the call is answered by a CA - *i.e.,* not when the call is put on hold, placed in a queue, or connected to an IVR system.

 (3) *Equal access to interexchange carriers.* TRS users shall have access to their chosen interexchange carrier through the TRS, and to all other operator services to the same extent that such access is provided to voice users.
 This requirement is inapplicable to providers of Internet-based TRS if they do not assess specific charges for long distance calling.